Undeterred Carillion pushes case for Balfour merger

-Balfour Beatty has rejected two takeover proposals by Carillion to create a 3 billion pound group better placed to compete for major international contracts against the likes of Spain's Ferrovial (FER.MC).
+Balfour Beatty has rejected two takeover proposals by Carillion to create a 3 billion pound ($5 billion) group better placed to compete for major international contracts against the likes of Spain's Ferrovial.
 Carillion now has until Aug.
 21 to make a final offer.

 The two companies revealed in July they were in talks, but Balfour walked away only days later after Carillion insisted it cancel the planned sale of its U.S. engineering and design business Parsons Brinckerhoff.